 Gradient codes can also be constructed from combinatorial balanced incomplete block designs (BIBD) as proposed in \cite{Kadhe--Koyluoglu--Ramchandran2019}.
 A combinatorial design is a pair $(\mathcal{X}, \mathcal{A})$, where $\mathcal{X} = \{x_1,x_2,\dotsc, x_k\}$ is a set of elements called points, and $\mathcal{A} = \{A_1, A_2,\dotsc, A_n\}$ is a collection of subsets of $\mathcal{X}$, called blocks.
 A design $(\mathcal{X}, \mathcal{A})$ is called a $(n,k,l,r,\lambda)$-BIBD if there are $k$ points in $\mathcal{X}$, $n$ blocks in $\mathcal{A}$, each of size $l$, where every point is contained in $r$ blocks, and any pair of distinct points is contained in exactly $\lambda$ blocks.
 We can represent a BIBD by an $k\times n$ incidence matrix $M$, where $M_{i,j} = 1$ iff $x_i\in A_j$ and $0$ otherwise.
 A BIBD is called \emph{symmetric} if its incidence matrix satisfies $M=M^T$.
 For any $(n,k,l,r,\lambda)$-BIBD with incidence matrix $M$, its dual-design is defined as the design with incidence matrix $M^T$.

 A key observation in~\cite{Kadhe--Koyluoglu--Ramchandran2019} is that one can design a gradient code from a BIBD (with incidence matrix $M$) by setting the encoding matrix of the gradient code $G^\mathrm{B} = M$.
 Clearly the gradient code $G^\mathrm{B}$ is an $(n,k,l,r)$ gradient code.
-Moreover, if $G^\mathrm{B}$ is designed from a symmetric or dual BIBD, then every pair of distinct workers of $G^\mathrm{B}$ share exactly $\lambda$ gradients to compute.
+Moreover, if $G^\mathrm{B}$ is designed from a symmetric BIBD or the dual-design of a BIBD, then every pair of distinct workers of $G^\mathrm{B}$ share exactly $\lambda$ gradients to compute.
 This introduces redundancy and provides robustness against stragglers.
-Throughout this paper, we only consider BIBD gradient codes constructed from symmetric BIBDs and dual-designs of BIBDs.
+Throughout this paper, we consider BIBD gradient codes, which are constructed from symmetric BIBDs and dual-designs of BIBDs.
 We call these codes $(n,k,l,r,\lambda)$-BIBDs, or $(n,k,l,\lambda)$-BIBDs when the parameter $r$ is not relevant.
 For convenience, the number of shared gradient computations between any pair of workers $\lambda$ is known as the number of intersections.

-BIBDs provide superior performance against worst-case stragglers: the optimal decoding vector and normalized worst-case squared error of a BIBD depends only on the number of stragglers, and not on the specific straggling scenario.
+BIBD gradient codes provide superior performance against worst-case stragglers: the optimal decoding vector and normalized worst-case squared error of a BIBD depend only on the number of stragglers, and not on the specific straggling scenario.
 Specifically, an $(n,k,l,\lambda)$-BIBD $G^\mathrm{B}$ with $s$ stragglers has a constant optimal decoding vector, and the normalized worst-case squared error of $G^\mathrm{B}$ with $s$ stragglers is given by~\cite[Theorem 1]{Kadhe--Koyluoglu--Ramchandran2019}

-For the same set of parameters $(n,k,l,r)$, an $(n,k,l,r)$-BIBD promises better worst-case straggling performance than an $(n,k,l,r)$-FRC when it exists.
-However, the set of parameters $(n,k,l,\lambda)$ for which a BIBD is known to exist is very limited~\cite{Colbourn--Dinitz2006}.
-This motivates us to propose a new gradient code that exists for a wide range of parameters, while retaining the superior performance of BIBD.
+For the same set of parameters $(n,k,l,r)$, an $(n,k,l,r,\lambda)$-BIBD promises better worst-case straggling performance than an $(n,k,l,r)$-FRC when it exists.
+However, the set of parameters $(n,k,l,r,\lambda)$ for which a BIBD is known to exist is very limited~\cite{Colbourn--Dinitz2006}.
+This motivates us to propose a new gradient code that exists for a wide range of parameters, while retaining the superior performance of BIBD gradient codes.